belikebigjohn/belikebigjohn/README.md

 -   🌱 I’m currently learning: MicroPython, C++ (for Arduino)

--   📫 How to reach me: .
+-   📫 How to reach me: check profile

 -   ⚡ Fun fact: 15 yo, from Russia Federation, Surgut.